bubbleboy14/cantools/README.md

 Why call init(), you ask?
 Well, if 'compress' is true, the storage module needs to lazily import CT.lib.lz-string.
 Could be different, but there it is.

+## CT.stream
+### Import line: 'CT.require("CT.stream");'
+This module provides functions and classes for streaming video all over town.

+Highlights include:

+### CT.stream.record(ondata, onrecorder, onfail)
+Starts up a video stream from your webcam.
+Breaks stream into segments as defined by CT.stream.opts.chunk (default 3000) and CT.stream.opts.segments (default 10).

+### CT.stream.Multiplexer
+Uses WebSocket pubsub server (ctpubsub/CT.pubsub) to manage multiple channels, each streaming metadata pertaining to multiple videos, over a single connection.
+The video segments are acquired from the server with the CT.memcache module and passed to individual CT.stream.Video instances.

+### CT.stream.Video
+Wraps an HTML5 video tag in a class with functions for streaming a video that arrives in chunks.

 ## CT.trans
 ### Import line: 'CT.require("CT.trans");'